lavague-ai/LaVague/docs/docs/contributing/general.md

 poetry install
 ```

+The poetry shell command will create a virtual environment specifically for this package.

-This will install all the default packages in our LaVague package bundle.
+This `install` command will install all the default packages in our LaVague package bundle - you can see which packages are included in this bundle in out `pyproject.toml` file at the root of our repo.

 !!! note "Non-default package installation"